kitspace-test-repos/Sangaboard/README.md

 ## Firmware and bootloader

 #### [Installing the Sangaboard bootloader](./Bootloader/README.md)
-You only need to isntall a bootloader if you solder your own v0.3 or v0.4 Sangaboard!
+You only need to install a bootloader if you solder your own v0.3 or v0.4 Sangaboard!
 Otherwise you can skip this step.

 #### [Installing the Sangaboard firmware](./arduino_code/README.md)
 The Sangaboard firmware is an Arduino sketch, we use the same sketch for all versions of the Sangaboard.